2025 St. Louis tornado: Mechanism

-The tornado was on the ground for 26 minutes, had a path length of 23.3 mi, was 1750 yd at its largest width, and moved at an average speed of 55 mph.
+The tornado was on the ground for 14 minutes, had a path length of 12.29 mi, was 3168 yd at its largest width, producing the widest tornado in St. Louis since reliable observations began in 1950, and moved at an average speed of 52.7 mph.
 The survey noted that the tornado may have consisted of multiple circulations.
 The tornado was likely caused by a very strong rear-flank downdraft surge, which was cited as a reason it occurred further north than where forecasters anticipated most tornadic activity to occur.
+As of the National Weather Service's updated damage assessment, it is apparent that the mesocyclone produced two separate tornadoes, in which the first tornado lifted slightly north of Granite City, and the second tornado touched down just south of that point.